-Earth is home to nearly 7 billion people, 300,000 plant species, and about 10 million animal species.
+Earth is home to more than 8 billion people, 300,000 plant species, and about 10 million animal species.
 Ecosystems around the world provide precious services and resources to sustain all life on Earth, yet humanity continues to take them for granted.
-Our activities and climate change is threatening the planet, and we need to do everything we can to conserve and protect our home.
-Earth Day reminds us of the biggest environmental issues and drivers of them.
-Discover 5 interesting facts about Earth Day and how we can all do our part to help and support the environment.
+Anthropogenic climate change is threatening the planet, and we need to do everything we can to conserve and protect our home.
+Earth Day reminds us of the biggest environmental issues and their drivers.
+Discover 5 interesting Earth Day facts and how we can all do our part to help and support the environment.

 Prior to the first Earth Day, Americans were guzzling up vast amounts of leaded petrol – the global use of which has since been eradicated – and deadly smog and polluting smoke were accepted daily occurrences.
 But following a series of oil spills and emerging public consciousness about air and water pollution, people are keen to take action to stop the environmental degradation.
 Inspired by the energetic anti-Vietnam war protest movement by students, a US Senator named Gaylord Nelson introduced a teach-in on college campuses on environmental awareness, which eventually snowballed into the global movement it is today.

-- Earth Day is the Largest Secular Observance in the World
+2. Earth Day Is the Largest Secular Observance in the World

 Despite being celebrated almost exclusively in the US for almost 20 years, Earth Day has now become an internationally recognised day and is celebrated across more than 192 countries.
 Every year, 1 billion individuals across the globe are united and mobilised for the same cause – greater environmental awareness and climate action.

 3. Earth Day Always Takes Place on April 22